"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

-Choose from several tables showing sensor lists for the current selected object.
-You can also choose from several lists showing sensors in a certain state only.
+Choose from several tables showing sensor lists for the currently selected object.
+You can also choose from several lists showing sensors in a certain status only.

 - Top 10

-Choose from several tables showing the top 10 of sensors with certain monitoring data, such as least used CPUs, highes bandwidth usage, best availability, slowest websites, etc. Note: In order to provide live previews, PRTG calculates all top 10 lists from your monitoring data when opening this tab.
+Choose from several tables showing the top 10 sensors with certain monitoring data, such as least used CPUs, highest bandwidth usage, best availability, or slowest websites.
+Note: In order to provide live previews, PRTG calculates all top 10 lists from your monitoring data when opening this tab.
 It may take a few seconds before thumbnails are shown.

 - Custom HTML

 Click on a map item to select it.
-You can then edit its attributes with the fields in the upper part of the Properties box on the right side:
+You can then edit its attributes using the fields in the upper part of the Properties box on the right side:

 - Top , Left , Width , and Height fields